Cat 5 Cable Speed: Explained

 As we mentioned in the introduction, product of Cat5 cable began in 1995 and would soon become the fastest ethernet cable around.
 Ethernet cables are used to connect your homes or businesses networking hardware.
 Cables such as Cat5 can be used to power your computer, modem, routers, gaming system, printers, faxes and just about anything with an ethernet port.
 With the early onset of technological advances starting with the invention of the internet and computing hardware came the need for advances in ways to send data.
 This is where Cat3, Cat4 and Cat5 came in to its place.
 Each of these categories advanced on the previous version of itself.
 Giving home and business users more networking capabilities.

-What Is The Speed Of Cat 5?
+What Is The Cat 5 Speed?

 At its time Cat5 cable would become the first ethernet cable to be able to power 10/100 Mbps (Megabits per second).
 This type of performance is very fast considering when it started.
 This cable can be seen to truly kick off the advances in networking requirements from home users and businesses.